-Climate-related events Anticipated changes Risk / Opportunity Related business (sales & expenses) (1) Introduction and strengthening of transition policies, such as carbon pricing (carbon tax), etc. Changes in the corporate competitiveness and corporate value affect the asset balances \triangle Shared online services for retail (2) Introduction of carbon pricing (carbon tax, etc.) Increased costs of servers and other equipment as a result of higher utility costs due to carbon pricing × Shared online services (NRI internal costs) (3) Market reform (related to sustainable finance), more pressure/demand for an environmentally conscious behavior 0 Shared online services (number of transac- tions, brokerage firm revenue), SI (4) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior The ratio of renewable energy utilization will be introduced under the terms and conditions of a transaction (No impact) Shared online services, SI (5) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior × Shared online services, SI (NRI internal costs) (6) Escalating natural disasters Market trading suspension due to severe natural disasters (On the other hand, creating a competitive advantage by developing countermeasures better than others) × Shared online services (7) Escalating natural disasters As a countermeasure to the severe natural disasters, a response to wide-area damage is necessary × Shared online services (NRI internal costs) (8) Escalating natural disasters and changing weather patterns Increased costs as a result of offshore development being replaced with domestic alternatives due to the severity of natural disasters.
+Climate-related events Anticipated changes Risk / Opportunity Related business (sales & expenses) (1) Introduction and strengthening of transition policies, such as carbon pricing (carbon tax), etc. Changes in the corporate competitiveness and corporate value affect the asset balances Δ Shared online services for retail (2) Introduction of carbon pricing (carbon tax, etc.) Increased costs of servers and other equipment as a result of higher utility costs due to carbon pricing × Shared online services (NRI internal costs) (3) Market reform (related to sustainable finance), more pressure/demand for an environmentally conscious behavior Sustainability linked market reforms (e.g. classification, tax incentives, etc.) and increasing environmental consciousness will lead to more sustainable investments by individual investors 0 Shared online services (number of transac- tions, brokerage firm revenue), SI (4) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior The ratio of renewable energy utilization will be introduced under the terms and conditions of a transaction - (No impact) Shared online services, SI (5) Changes in trading terms and conditions and increased pressure and demand for environmentally conscious behavior In response to the introduction of renewable energy percentage to be utilized in a transaction, procuring renewable energy can partially increase costs.
+However, it can be controlled if the renewable energy cost is reduced × Shared online services, SI (NRI internal costs) (6) Escalating natural disasters Market trading suspension due to severe natural disasters (On the other hand, creating a competitive advantage by developing countermeasures better than others) × Shared online services (7) Escalating natural disasters As a countermeasure to the severe natural disasters, a response to wide-area damage is necessary × Shared online services (NRI internal costs) (8) Escalating natural disasters and changing weather patterns Increased costs as a result of offshore development being replaced with domestic alternatives due to the severity of natural disasters.
 Increase in manpower costs due to higher resource prices, etc. × Shared online services, SI (NRI internal costs)